MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/purchase-third-party-apps.md

 - Microsoft Teams
 ms.localizationpriority: high
 ---
-# Purchase third-party Teams apps and manage subscriptions
+# Purchase third-party Teams apps and manage subscriptions and licenses

 Some Teams apps require purchasing a service subscription to use app functionality.
 These service subscriptions are called Software as a Service (SaaS) offers.
 A license is available for purchase through [AppSource](https://appsource.microsoft.com/) and through the [Microsoft Teams admin center](https://admin.teams.microsoft.com).

 Paid apps require users to authenticate to prevent unwarranted access.
 Also, user signin is required to check for entitlement and to make the corresponding app functionality available for the logged in user.
-For authentication, app developers can use Single Sign On (SSO) using Azure Active Directory or use third-party OAuth Identity Provider.
+For authentication, app developers can use single sign-on (SSO) using Azure Active Directory or use third-party OAuth Identity Provider.
 The authentication mechanism is similar for Teams or web apps.
 For more information, see [How apps authenticate users](/microsoftteams/platform/concepts/authentication/authentication).

 You can purchase licenses for services offered by third-party apps from the Manage apps page in the Teams admin center.
 The **Licenses** column in the table indicates if an app offers a SaaS subscription for purchase.
 You can purchase apps using a credit card, debit card, or with invoice billing.